dtr-org/unit-e/CONTRIBUTING.md

 discussed extensively on the mailing list and IRC, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.

+#### Adding changes to the pull request

+At this stage one should expect comments and review from other contributors.
+You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.

+#### Decision by maintainers

+The following applies to code changes to the UnitE Core project (and related projects such as libsecp256k1), and is not to be confused with overall UnitE Network Protocol consensus changes.

+Whether a pull request is merged into UnitE Core rests with the project merge maintainers and ultimately the project lead.

+Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.

+In general, all pull requests must:

+  - Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
+  - Be well peer reviewed;
+  - Have unit tests and functional tests where appropriate;
+  - Follow code style guidelines ([C++](doc/developer-notes.md), [functional tests](test/functional/README.md));
+  - Not break the existing test suite;
+  - Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
+This helps prevent regression.

+Patches that change UnitE consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+While each case will be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.

+### Merging or closing the pull request

+#### Squashing Commits

+If your pull request is accepted for merging, you may be asked by a maintainer to squash and or [rebase](https://git-scm.com/docs/git-rebase) your commits before it will be merged.
+The basic squashing workflow is shown below.

+    git checkout your_branch_name
+    git rebase -i HEAD~n
+    # n is normally the number of commits in the pull
+    # set commits from 'pick' to 'squash', save and quit
+    # on the next screen, edit/refine commit messages
+    # save and quit
+    git push -f # (force push to GitHub)

+If you have problems with squashing (or other workflows with `git`), you can alternatively enable "Allow edits from maintainers" in the right GitHub sidebar and ask for help in the pull request.

+Please refrain from creating several pull requests for the same change.
+Use the pull request that is already open (or was created earlier) to amend changes.
+This preserves the discussion and review that happened earlier for the respective change set.

+The length of time required for peer review is unpredictable and will vary from pull request to pull request.

 Release Policy